Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 math-game

 Cup stacking is a fun activity that can be used to review a variety of skills.
 Students respond to a question, state the answer to a fact, or read the word on each cup before stacking.
 Partners can help each other stay on task, check for correct responses, or even time each other.
 Set up several cup stations around the room, and have students rotate through the different stations.
-Falling plastic cups may get a bit noisy, so try stacking on carpet.
+Falling plastic cups may get a bit noisy, so try stacking them on the carpet.
 For rooms that are not carpeted, try asking your local carpet retailer for samples.
 My local store saved me a colorful bunch of carpet mats.
 Paper cups may be somewhat less noisy and can be a great alternative.

 Here are some ideas for what to write on cups for use in review stations:

-1. Sight words or high frequency words
+1. Sight words or high-frequency words

 2. Numbers